anaskanafani/Agricultural-Disease-Detection/readme.md

-# 🍅 Tomato Leaf Disease Detection with CNNs 📊
+# 🍅 Agricultural Disease Detection with CNNs 📊

 ## Deployment and Previews 🌐